 - Preheat oven to 350°F

 - Place each roll into a greased dish or pan.
 I lined mine with baking parchment to be sure they didn't stick.
 I used an 8 x 12 pan but a large pie dish would do or anything similar.
-Cover with a damp towel or cling wrap again and leave somewhere warm for 30 minutes.
-If you don't have somewhere warm don't worry, that's fine they will just take longer.
-Leave until they are just about doubled in size if so.
+Cover with a damp towel or cling wrap again and place them on the stove top or very near the preheating oven to keep them warm and leave for 30 minutes.

 - Bake in the preheated oven.
 After around 22 minutes they should be just about cooked through.
 If you want them super soft and squidgy remove now.
 If you want them slightly crusty on the outside they will take around 30 minutes.
 So basically anytime between 22 and 30.
 Just keep an eye on them and remove when they are as you like them .